 - If your child is allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
 Tell the doctor about the allergy and what signs your child had.

-- If you have a blood clot, have ever had a blood clot, or have been told you are at risk of getting a blood clot.
+- If your child has a blood clot, has ever had a blood clot, or has been told he/she is at risk of getting a blood clot.

-- If you have any of these health problems: Bleeding in the brain or trouble seeing some colors.
+- If your child has any of these health problems: Bleeding in the brain or trouble seeing some colors.

-- If you are taking any of these drugs: Factor IX complex or anti-inhibitor coagulant complex.
+- If your child is taking any of these drugs: Factor IX complex or anti-inhibitor coagulant complex.

-- If you are using a hormone-based birth control.
+- If your child is using a hormone-based birth control.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.